 WHO IS THIS WORKSHOP FOR?

-This workshop is open to level II - IV photographers with any type of camera including high school students.
+This workshop is open to Level II - IV photographers with DSLR or Mirrorless cameras with manual settings and interchangeable lenses who want to explore low light and night time photography (no smart phones, tablets, or point and shoot cameras please).
 Not sure what level you are?
 Click here to find out.
-Students should be comfortable shooting in manual mode and have a camera capable of manual exposure settings.
-Anyone 18 or under must be accompanied by an adult.
+Students should be comfortable shooting in full manual mode, have a camera capable of manual exposure settings and own a good sturdy tripod.

 WHAT TO BRING

 Registration cancellations and refund requests must be submitted in writing no less than 7 days prior to the start of the workshop.
 Refunds will not be given for no shows or latecomers.
-As this workshop takes place 100% indoors it will take place snow, rain or shine.
-No refunds will be given for no shows due to weather.
-In the case of an extreme weather emergency or closure of either Grand Central Terminal, or cancellation of service by Metro North an alternate date will be selected for the workshop.
+In the case of inclement weather, there is an alternative workshop rain date available.
 If you cannot attend the alternative workshop date a credit will be given for use towards a future Dengrove Studios workshop.